 If you live in an area where hurricanes can happen, it makes sense to make your metal building hurricane resistant.
-Steel structures are designed to last for decades, and heavy storms with gale force winds can have a major impact—even if they just roll around once in a while.
+Steel structures are designed to last for decades.
+However, heavy storms with gale force winds can have a major impact—even if they just roll around once in a while.

 Hurricanes Are Hard on Buildings

 Sustained winds of 74+ miles per hour and wind gusts that can exceed 250 mph can do a lot of damage even to a sturdy structure.
 The windward wall of a steel building may be under more than 65 pounds of pressure per square foot from the air rushing against it.
 On the other three sides, the suction caused by lower air pressure can pull walls outward.
 Add in the rain, and there’s the potential for foundation damage, and corrosion.
-If a surge of water hits the building during flooding, the pressure on the walls is even more intense and can cause a collapse.
+If a surge of water hits the building during flooding, the pressure on the walls is even more intense.
+It can cause a collapse.
 The swirling winds are also able to lift away roofing materials.

 Designing for Hurricane Zones